 Other Legal Concerns

 When venturing into digital and print publishing as a career, research should always be conducted to determine legal boundaries and protections for written works, especially when introducing those works to the public for sale.
-Understanding the law may be intimidating, but it isn’t impossible.
+Our OVI lawyer Columbus Ohio knows that understanding the law may be intimidating, but it isn’t impossible.
 By putting in the effort to learn as much as possible, writers can successfully navigate everything from their next published work to retirement.

 - Hints for Self-Publishing Authors (PDF)